Vauxhall-Endfield/DuckyScript-WinSecuritySwitch/README.md

-# DuckyScript-DisableWinSecurity
+# DuckyScript-WinSecuritySwitch
-DuckyScript-DisableWinSecurity is a fork based on the project by [yokokho](https://github.com/yokokho/Another-Rubber-Duck-Payloads).
+DuckyScript-WinSecuritySwitch is a fork based on the project by [yokokho](https://github.com/yokokho/Another-Rubber-Duck-Payloads).
 The purpose of this project is to add new features to the original project.

 ---